SCPR/kpcc-data-team/tools-and-scripts/pull-california-pipeline-operators/README.md

 * [pipeline-operator-ids-to-csv.py](/tools-and-scripts/pull-california-pipeline-operators/pipeline-operator-ids-to-csv.py)
 * [pipeline-incident-details.py](/tools-and-scripts/pull-california-pipeline-operators/pipeline-incident-details.py)

-Both are written in Python and use the BeautifulSoup library to go through the PHMSA website and gather info on pipelines.
+Both are written in [Python](https://www.python.org/) and use [Beautiful Soup](http://www.crummy.com/software/BeautifulSoup/bs4/doc/) to go through the PHMSA website and gather info on pipelines.
 To get up and running simply install the dependencies - ```pip install requirements.txt```

 The [data](/data/2015-ca-pipeline-data) gathered by the scrapers from the [Pipeline and Hazardous Materials Safety Administration](http://primis.phmsa.dot.gov/comm/reports/operator/OperatorListNoJS.html) contains the number of miles and types of pipelines, and incidents for operators within California that have had pipes break.

 The Scripts
 -----------